81% of people perform some type of online research before making a large purchase.

 What plug-in should I use?
 Beaver Builder is one of the most popular WordPress plug-ins for building a landing page.
 It’s compatible with any theme, offers total control over page layout, and its drag and drop interface makes it extremely easy to arrange the individual elements as you wish.
 And to help you get started, it comes with dozens of ready-made templates that you can adopt straight out of the box.

 When it comes to converting prospects into clients, examples of your work is probably the most important aspect of your agency website.
 Case studies provide the backbone of any effective online portfolio.
 Combining storytelling with facts and figures, they show prospects what it’s like to work with your agency and how you’ve helped other businesses achieve amazing results.

 To create persuasive case studies for your marketing agency, you will need to:

 - Define the clients you want to attract

 - Frame your service as the best solution

 - Add testimonials and other forms of social proof

 What plug-in should I use?
 Testimonials Showcase offers a user-friendly way to display your projects, making it ideal for case studies.
 It also includes a generous suite of features, including grid and slider layouts, rich snippet compatibility, star ratings, and front-end submission forms.
 You can even create quotes on a different page and then link to a more detailed case study to spread trust signals more evenly around your site.

 Define your value proposition

-The value proposition is arguably the most important aspect of any website’s messaging.
-Simply put, a value proposition is a statement that summarizes why a consumer should choose your service over a competitor.
-The value proposition should be the first thing people on your homepage, and, ideally, it should be echoed on all the most important pages of your website.
+The value proposition is arguably the most critical aspect of any website’s messaging.
+Put, a value proposition is a statement that summarizes why a consumer should choose your service over a competitor.
+The value proposition should be the first thing people on your homepage, and, ideally, it should echo on all the most essential pages of your website.